If you find yourself in Cleburne, Texas, for the weekend, you’re in

 courthouse to stand at this location.
 Inside you’ll see the interior the

 four-story clock tower with its beautiful skylight, framed in stained

-Next stop, the Plaza Theatre Company on Main Street.
-Its two-story
+Next stop, the Plaza Theatre Company at Dudley Hall or Main Street.
+On Friday

 evenings, chances are you’ll be able to catch classic performance